 Also of note are Marion and Andrew with Islands in the Stream, Kennedy’s gutsy rendition of Sweet Child of Mine, Andrew’s Have You Ever Seen the Rain?, and the two women vocalists sassing things up, in cool shades, black leather and draped chains, for a delivery of AC/DC’s You Shook Me All Night Long.

 What might have been a highlight, the galloping The Devil Went Down to Georgia, with Marion on lead vocals, was marred the night I was in by a sound mix that made the lyrics difficult to decipher.
 However, I am sure this would have been sorted out by now.

 Other songs in this show include Walking in Memphis (Andrew and Ofentse), Bryan Adams and Mel C’s When You’re Gone (Andrew and Candice), Tree63’s Treasure (John), a medley of classics by The Police (John on lead vocals) and a rollicking finale including Take Me Home Country Roads, Grandma’s Feather Bed, Cotton Eye Joe, Sweet Caroline and Heartache Tonight.

 A Beautiful Noise runs until April 1.
 Tickets are available from R100 each.

-Seating at the show is in A VIP area with its own bar service, at counters or at tables of eight.
+Seating at the show is at counters or at tables of eight.
 Reasonably priced, good-value meals are available at the venue, as are alcohol and coffee.
 One cannot take along one’s own food unless it has been bought from Sibaya Casino Food Court outlets.